Jocelyn3883/WHSTechNotes/journal.md

 # October 6, 2025
 If i was in charge of my school my technology polocy would be that you can have phones, games, computers, and AI.
 I say this because I want people to want to come to school and have fun not be bored and not learn in fun ways. some people learn differnetly than others.
 I also think that all games should be allowed.

+# October 14, 2025
+The water cycle is easy to learn.
+1st evaporation then condention, sublimation, precipitatin, trasformtion, runoff, infilteration.
+The water cycle is a path that all water follows as it moves around the earth.
+Water changes between three different stages Solid,Liquad, and Gas.